huggingface/huggingface_hub/docs/source/en/package_reference/serialization.md

 # Serialization

-`huggingface_hub` contains helpers to help ML libraries serialize models weights in a standardized way.
-This part of the lib is still under development and will be improved in future releases.
-The goal is to harmonize how weights are serialized on the Hub, both to remove code duplication across libraries and to foster conventions on the Hub.
+`huggingface_hub` provides helpers to save and load ML model weights in a standardized way.
+This part of the library is still under development and will be improved in future releases.
+The goal is to harmonize how weights are saved and loaded across the Hub, both to remove code duplication across libraries and to establish consistent conventions.

-## Save torch state dict
+## Save and load torch models

+### Save torch model

 The main helper of the `serialization` module takes a torch `nn.Module` as input and saves it to disk.
 It handles the logic to save shared tensors (see [safetensors explanation](https://huggingface.co/docs/safetensors/torch_shared_tensors)) as well as logic to split the state dictionary into shards, using [`split_torch_state_dict_into_shards`] under the hood.
 At the moment, only `torch` framework is supported.